htruong/htruong.github.io/_posts/2018-03-20-wireguard-router-firewalled-computer-raspberry-pi.markdown

 ---

 Suppose you have a computer or Raspberry Pi named Alice behind a school/corp firewall you wish to to access remotely from home.
 You have a router running OpenWRT called Bob at home you can open ports.
 You want to have an automated/easy way to access it.
+I've been trying OpenVPN and all kinds of stuff.
+I'm a n00b in networking and routing stuff amd I'm too lazy to learn it properly, so it all makes all the routing lingos even more confusing.

 If you're not happy with the current firewall/VPN affair, use Wireguard.
 [It's really quite magical](https://lwn.net/Articles/748582/).